Bryan Cooper (politician): Life

 The Cooper family, Protestant landlords, had been involved in politics in Sligo since long before the 1800 Act of Union (which Joshua Cooper, a Privy councillor at the time, strongly opposed).
 Bryan Cooper's father, Francis, was a major in the British Army stationed at Simla, India, where Bryan was born.
 His mother was the daughter of another Irishman serving in India, Major-General Maunsel Prendergast, who had married a Swiss woman there.
 The family returned to Ireland before Bryan was a year old, and then spent several years in postings around Britain, until his father was sent to South Africa at the start of the Second Boer War.
 Bryan was educated (but not particularly happy) at Eton College.
 In 1900, his father died during the war of typhoid fever and Bryan inherited Markree from his grandfather Edward Henry Cooper.

 Cooper joined the British Army and, following his father's advice, trained as a gunner at the Royal Military Academy, Woolwich (1902–1903).
 A fellow cadet ("R. T. H.") described him as "cheerful, well-mannered and pleasant", but more interested in books than in military matters.
 He resigned his commission a few years later and returned to Ireland, intending to enter politics — he once said that he entered politics to cure him of his shyness.
-In his spare time, he wrote poetry strongly influenced by Celtic imagery and W. B. Yeats (whom he was later to befriend), and started work on a novel.
+In his spare time, he wrote poetry strongly influenced by Celtic imagery and W. B. Yeats (whom he later to befriend), and he started work on a novel.